by Avijit Banik

 My heart filled with anxiety still thinking about how I could be so careless with my belongings – that’s when my cellphone started to ring.
 It was a call from God in the guise of Kathy Cook.
 I picked up and she said those three magical words to me: “I GOT IT!”, and the rest is history now.
 She came all the way to my gate five minutes before the flight’s departure and handed over my prized possession.

 As I boarded the flight, she gave me a hug and said, “I am so glad it was there, God answered my prayer”.
 Later, Kathy updated me about the recovery of my luggage.
 She mentioned, “While I was at the information desk at concourse F, inquiring about it, a man walked up to me with your suitcase!
 Security advised me to take it to the police for inspection before going through the checkpoint because if anything popped up on their radar, I would be held responsible.
 I realized there was no time and made the decision to bypass the police and proceed through security.
 Your departure gate was at the far end of concourse C and I had been running to reach in time.
 When I finally made it to the Concourse C, I prayed for a tram.
 I turned the corner, and there was the tram”.

 I was so amazed to see how she made my problem her own and didn’t rest until she could make it to me.
 Finally, she asked for a picture and we captured one of the best moments of my life!
 Kathy Cook was the God who answered my prayer that day.
 Fast forward to the next day, I presented my poster in the Windy City, with more than my clothes to keep me warm.

-Avijit Banik (LinkedIn profile) is a Post-doctoral Fellow in the Department of Pharmacology and Chemical Biology, Emory University School of Medicine.
+Avijit Banik is a Post-doctoral fellow in Thota Ganesh’s lab at Department of Pharmacology and Chemical Biology, Emory University School of Medicine.